K2Joom/docs-matukio/booking_fields.md

 ### Field name

 This is the most important setting.
-This is an intern identifier used for this booking field
+This is an intern identifier used for this booking field.

+> You don't need to translate this one!
+As it is used only internally.
+No special characters and spaces are allowed.